-Under Decree 119 that has been effective since November 1, 2018, the Vietnamese government mandates all companies to make use of e-invoices for the sale of goods and services.
+Under Decree 123/2020/ND-CP (effective from 1 July 2022), the Vietnamese government mandates all companies to make use of e-invoices for the sale of goods and services.

-It is a universal law that if you want to work and stay in a foreign country, you need a work permit and a residence visa.
+As a universal fact, if you want to work and/or stay in a foreign country in the long term, you need a work permit and a residence visa.

 Cekindo Takes Care of Everything

-Cekindo is a firm of company incorporation in Vietnam with professionals specialising in company registration, nominee arrangement, license, and permit application, visa application, tax, and accounting outsourcing, recruitment outsourcing, and many more.
+Cekindo is a firm of company incorporation in Vietnam with professionals specializing in company registration, nominee arrangement, license, and permit application, visa application, tax, and accounting outsourcing, recruitment outsourcing, and many more.

-Our single–point, integrated service to clients covering all business services that you need for running a rewarding business.
-We help local and foreign companies setting up new business operations in Vietnam and those with an existing presence in the country.
+Our single–point, integrated service to clients covers all business services that you need for running a rewarding business.
+We help local and foreign companies set up new business operations in Vietnam and those with an existing presence in the country.